Young Spaniards fleeing crisis seek solace in boho Berlin

 The number of Spaniards in Berlin has jumped to 11,473 in 2011 from 8,223 the previous year.
 Arrivals in Germany from Spain, Italy, Greece and Portugal, the euro zone countries worst hit by the debt crisis nearly doubled last year.

-Eastern Europeans arrive at a faster pace but they tend to head to industrial areas of Germany with a labour shortage, while Spaniards prefer Berlin, an unemployment black-spot but vibrant cultural hub.
+Eastern Europeans arrive at a faster pace but they tend to head to industrial areas of Germany with a labor shortage, while Spaniards prefer Berlin, an unemployment black-spot but vibrant cultural hub.

 Cafe Colectivo is one of the new meeting points for young Spaniards in Friedrichshain, near a famous flea market on Boxhagener Platz.
 It offers manchego cheese, chorizo and the occasional paella, Spanish soccer on TV and the chance to chat and network in Spanish.